kuanfufeng/personal_web/_pages/home.md

     <div style="flex-grow: 1; text-align: justify;">
         <p>
-            Hi, I’m <strong>Kuan-Fu Feng</strong>, a postdoc with extensive experience in data science in the <strong>Department of Geology and Geophysics</strong> at the
+            Hi, I’m <strong>Kuan-Fu Feng</strong>, a postdoc with extensive experience in data and applied science in the <strong>Department of Geology and Geophysics</strong> at the
             <a href="https://earth.utah.edu/" target="_blank">University of Utah</a>.
-I am a geophysicist specializing in observational seismology, with experience in applied science.
+I am a geophysicist specializing in observational seismology.
+My research interest is in

         </p>